 That Ruckus Rattling Your Windows Is the Navy’s Routine Bombing of Florida

-But not to worry: the Navy has been bombing the state for some 70 years, starting in 1941.
+The Navy has been bombing Florida for some 70 years, starting in 1941.
 It’s been doing so by special permit from the National Forest Service on the unfenced 5,760 acres of the Pinecastle Impact Range in the 382,000-acre Ocala National Forest in Marion County.

 The Navy’s site is about 45 to 50 miles from Palm Coast as the crow flies, but “depending on the temperature and the wind and the humidity, it will determine whether the sounds in the Ocala area make it over it,” says Troy Harper, Flagler County’s emergency operations chief.

 And when the atmosphere is cooler, sound travels farther, as it has today.

 The site is two miles west of State Road 19 and the Camp Ocala campgrounds, and half a mile west of the Farles Lakes campground.
 It includes nine targets, each designated for a particular type of ordinance.
 For example, the Live Ordinance Impact Area, consisting of large carcasses of vehicles, is for bombs of up to 500 pounds, live ammunition of up to 30 mm and rockets of up to five inches.

 The “Main Bull” area has four concentric circles of from 300 to 1200 feet with bull’s eyes in the middle.
 There are also night-time bombing ranges, a surface-to-air missile target site, a strafing target, a target approximating the look of a convoy, and a laser target–a 50 foot by 50 foot billboard with a painted black crosshair, according to Globalsecurity.org.